rach7777/monax-may/content/blog/2018/2018-06-dd-agreements-network-governance.md

 <img src="https://staging.monax.io/images/2018/governance_of_the_AN.png" alt="drawing" style="width: 530px;"/>

 The Agreements Network carefully combines an open network, trusted validator nodes, voting, skin-in-game staking and token rewards to produce a forward-compatible environment custom designed to promote growth of it's open ecosystem.
-The initial iteration of the governance structure is rooted in a commitment to integrity and simplicity while leveraging Monax (and our fellow co-founder's) experience operating decentralized governance systems along with a determination to operate resilient legal infrastructure for the modern, networked economy.
+The initial iteration of the governance structure is rooted in a commitment to integrity and simplicity, leveraging Monax (and our fellow co-founder's) experience operating decentralized governance systems along with a determination to operate resilient legal infrastructure for the modern, networked economy.

 ## Governance Incentives and Mechanisms on the Agreements Network